lala-data/TristaPierce-Portfolio/finalpart1.md

 **B. Identifying Interviewees:** I have chosen four individuals for feedback on my story.
 I have decided these because they are all from different backgrounds and have different exposures to Pittsburgh.

-  1. Mid 20s CMU graduate student who is contemplating future employment locations
+  A. Mid 20s CMU graduate student who is contemplating future employment locations
-  2. Mid 30s highly educated experience in data and design with little Pittsburgh experience
+  B. Mid 30s highly educated experience in data and design with little Pittsburgh experience
-  3. Mid 20s tech industry worker looking to go back to school or leave the Bay area in hopes of another job
+  C. Mid 20s tech industry worker looking to go back to school or leave the Bay area in hopes of another job
-  4. Mid 30s Pittsburgh native with a deep-seated love of the city
+  D. Mid 30s Pittsburgh native with a deep-seated love of the city

 **C. Interview Script and Questions:**
 I will be providing the following information to my interviewees in hopes of identifying any information that is unclear, any ideas that could be improved and to gauge whether or not I am telling my story effectively.
 I will be conducting this interview by emailing them my wireframe and having them answer questions via phone call.
 I am friends or family to all the interviewees, so I will briefly describe the purpose of the project and discuss the use of a wireframe.
 I will then ask the following questions after they take 1-2 minutes to review the wireframe:

-  1. What do you think the story I am telling is?
+  1. It is clear what story I am trying to tell?
   2. What is unclear or confusing?
   3. What stands out and is very memorable?
   4. What other information would you like to see?